facebook-pixel

 Kristine Rogers, the managing public defender for Grand County, was charged Tuesday, Oct.
 8 with three misdemeanors following what authorities describe as an illegal attempt to evict tenants from her property in Spanish Valley.

-Rogers, 71, faces misdemeanor charges of criminal trespass, assault and damaging or interrupting a communication device, according to charging documents filed in Seventh District Court in San Juan County.
+Rogers, 71, faces charges of criminal trespass, assault and damaging or interrupting a communication device, according to charging documents filed in Seventh District Court.

 The charges stem from a Sept.
-19 incident in which Rogers allegedly entered her tenants’ home after being explicitly warned by law enforcement that she would need to follow formal eviction procedures.
+19 incident in which Rogers allegedly entered her tenants’ home after being explicitly warned by law enforcement that formal eviction procedures were required.

-According to court documents, Rogers had contacted the San Juan County Sheriff’s Office that day, informing them of her intention to remove the tenants from her property.
-A sheriff’s deputy advised her that she could not forcibly remove the tenants without going through the legal eviction process.
+According to charging documents, Rogers contacted the San Juan County Sheriff’s Office on Sept.
+19 to inform them of her intent to remove the tenants from her property.
+A deputy advised her that she could not forcibly remove the tenants without following the legal eviction process.

 While a deputy was on his way to the property to “keep the peace,” dispatchers informed him that an assault had been reported at the residence.